‘E oho rangatahi, maranga mai’

 Te Whānau Kapa-Kingi

-Te Whānau Kapa-Kingi are rangatahi leaders making waves in te ao Māori, through the movement for Te Tiriti justice and for Mana Motuhake.
-With whakapapa to Waikato and Te Tai Tokerau, they carry a message of unity, strength, and vision — a call to action that challenges and inspires rangatahi and iwi alike.
+Rising rangatahi leaders, Te Whānau Kapa-Kingi inspire a new generation through their voice for Te Tiriti justice and Mana Motuhake.
+From their whakapapa in Waikato and Te Tai Tokerau, they bring unity, strength, and vision — a powerful call to action for rangatahi and iwi alike.

 Te Whānau Curtis